Exchange Programs and Non-Degree

 Undergraduate students visiting for a summer research program (SURF, WAVE, LIGO, Amgen...) are handled through Student Faculty Programs.
 All other undergraduate visiting requests are handled through the Office of the Dean of Undergraduate Students.

 Volunteers or visitors.
 These are unpaid appointments, but for liability purposes all visitors should be registered with the Institute.
 These are handled through the Academic Divisions.

 Procedures for Visiting Student Appointments

-A Visiting Student Application (see below) and documentation are required for all categories of visiting graduate students.
+A Visiting Student Request Form (see below) and documentation are required for all categories of visiting graduate students.
 Faculty or their administrative staff must request appointments through the Graduate Studies Office and supply documentation for all student visitors.
+Only complete packages will be accepted.
 International student visitors will be contacted by International Student Programs after the official invitation from the Dean has been issued.
 All subsequent requests for extension must also be directed to the Graduate Studies Office.
+International visitors requesting an extension must do so a minimum of two weeks in advance of the expiration date in order to remain in compliance.
 To apply, please follow these steps:

-- Host option/department must complete the Visiting Student Request form
+- Host academic option/division must complete the Visiting Student Request form

-- Host option/department must provide proof of sponsorship from a Caltech faculty member, including:
+- Host academic option/division must provide proof of sponsorship from a Caltech faculty member, including: